 Students coming via vehicles will have to be dropped off either at the Dover MRT Station driveway or Gate 1 drop-off area.
 They are not allowed to be dropped off inside campus.
 For those with special needs who require drop-off inside campus,

-Adhere to the strict safe distancing measures within campus, do not loiter around campus and avoid intermingling to minimise the risk of transmission.
+Adhere to the strict safe distancing measures within campus and avoid intermingling to minimise the risk of transmission.
 There are no restrictions on your choice of food court.

 Travel and Travel Declaration